-- NASDAQ stock exchange was referred to as OTC or over the counter system of trading until the year 1987.
-Soon after the NASDAQ stock market gained the recognition of a stock market as it started to add trade and facilitated automatic trading systems.
+- NASDAQ stock exchange was referred to as OTCOTCOver the counter (OTC) is the process of stock trading for the companies that don't hold a place on formal exchange listings.
+The broker-dealer network facilitates such decentralized trading of derivatives, equity and debt instruments. or over the trading counter system until the year 1987.
+Soon after, the NASDAQ stock market recognized a stock market as it started to add trade and facilitated automatic trading systems.
 In the year 1998, NASDAQ was the very first and the only stock market in the U.S. that traded online.

-- The National Association of Securities Dealers Automated Quotations stock market collaborated with the London Stock Exchange in the year 1992 to develop the very first inter-continental association of capital markets.
+- The National Association of Securities Dealers Automated Quotations stock market collaborated with the London Stock Exchange in 1992 to develop the first inter-continental association of capital markets.
 NASDAQ in the year 2005, acquired Instinet and paid 1.9 billion dollars towards the same.
-In the year 2016, The National Association of Securities Dealers Automated Quotations earned 272 million dollars as revenues from listings.
+In 2016, The National Association of Securities Dealers Automated Quotations earned 272 million dollars as revenues from listings.

 How Does it Work?